The History of Freediving

 The First Evidence of Freediving

 We can trace the first evidence of a human diving underwater back to 6000 BC.
-Archaeologists confirm that the mummies of Chinchorian ancient peoples who lived at that time in what is present-day northern Chile and southern Peru have exostosis deformations of the skull that prove that these people were avid freedivers.
+Archaeologists confirm that the mummies of ancient Chinchorian peoples who lived at that time in what is present-day northern Chile and southern Peru have exostosis deformations of the skull that prove that these people were avid freedivers.
 Exostosis is a specific deformation of the bones in the ear canals when the bones grow across the ear canal opening to protect the eardrums from exposure to water.
-Exostosis can be commonly met between professional surfers, divers and kayakers who are also highly exposed to water.
-So Chinchorians were actively hunting for seashells and other food underwater.
+Exostosis can be commonly met by professional surfers, divers, and kayakers who are also highly exposed to water.
+So, Chinchorians were actively hunting for seashells and other food underwater.

-The fossils found on the coast of the Baltic Sea dated back to 7,000 to 10,000 years ago also include seashells, which means that those ancient tribes were also diving for clams for sustenance.
+The fossils found on the coast of the Baltic Sea, dating back to 7,000 to 10,000 years ago, also include seashells, which means that those ancient tribes were also diving for clams for sustenance.

 Freediving in Ancient Greece

-In Ancient Greece, freediving was a means not only for getting food.
+In Ancient Greece, freediving was a means of getting food.
 Plato and Homer mentioned that Greeks used sea sponges for bathing.
-The center for sponge production was the island of Kalymnos, where greek divers used big stones called skandalopetra to quickly submerge themselves underwater for sponge collecting.
+The center for sponge production was the island of Kalymnos, where Greek divers used big stones called skandalopetra to quickly submerge themselves underwater and collect sponges.
 The stones weighed as much as 15 kilograms and allowed the diver to go as deep as 30 meters.

 Warfare and Salvage Freediving in the Mediterranean